-- Unlike Aromasin, reports of hair loss while using Arimidex to prevent or counteract estrogenic side effects are very rare.
+- Unlike Aromasin, reports of hair loss while using Arimidex to prevent or counteract estrogenic side effects are rare.

 - The side effects associated with Arimidex vs. Aromasin are roughly the same, but most men agree that Arimidex is far more tolerable.

 - Arimidex goes to work in the first couple of days rather than taking a week or more to fully protect against estrogenic side effects.

 - Though it is easier to find, Arimidex may further worsen lipid profiles.
 When considering Aromasin or Arimidex, be sure to consider your personal health.
 If you have high cholesterol, or if you are using a steroid known to cause high cholesterol, then consider taking Aromasin, instead.